Indiana Flag History

 The Indiana Flag was designed by Paul Hadley of Mooresville, Indiana.
 In 1914, the Indiana Daughters of the American Revolution offered a prize of $100 to the person who could design a state banner.
 Paul Hadley's design was accepted and submitted to the General Assembly of 1917 for official adoption.
 The addition of the word INDIANA was the only change made by the General Assembly.

 The blue and gold state banner was adopted by the 1917 General Assembly as part of the commemoration of the state's 1916 Centennial celebration, after a competition sponsored by the Daughters of the American Revolution.
 The winning design was by Paul Hadley of Mooresville, Indiana.
-The name was changed to flag by the 1955 General Assembly.
+The name was changed to the flag by the 1955 General Assembly.
 The dimensions were changed to standard usage.

 The torch stands for liberty and enlightenment and the rays show their far-reaching influence.
 The thirteen original states are represented by the outer circle of thirteen stars.
 The inner five stars represent the next five states to enter the union.
 The larger star above the torch signifies the nineteenth state - Indiana.